 STEP 18: Select the PPD file (or driver) to be used for your Printer.
-The PPD files which are nothing but drivers which are most similar to your printer are displayed.
+The PPD files, which are nothing but drivers similar to your printer, are displayed.
 Select the appropriate PPD file for your printer.

 STEP 19: Confirm the Printer Settings and finish the configuration process.

 STEP 20: Click ‘AddPrinter’ to complete the printer setup process.

 Installing HP Linux Imaging and Printing on elementary OS

 As of writing this post, if you go, try using the

 .run file as in the above section, you will get a warning like “elementary distro is not found in AUTH_TYPES.”
 You will also come across a section where you need to select your Linux distribution.
 Here, you will notice that Elementary OS is not listed.
 See the image below.

 If you decide to select Ubuntu (Since Elementary OS is based on Ubuntu), you will get the error “INSTALL MISSING REQUIRED DEPENDENCIES.”

 To overcome all these errors and install HPLIP on Elementary OS, we will use the